 All four pillars need to be supported by digital health and innovations to support health information systems, data management, and regional knowledge sharing.
 In addition, data collection disaggregated by gender is key to meeting the speciﬁc health needs of women.

 Implementation has to be enabled by necessary institutional setup, in this case the CAREC-supported Working Group on Health.
 Partnerships and cooperation with stakeholders such as development partners is another key enabler, with political commitment and policy dialogue on health cooperation among countries, and multisector coordination.
 In addition, there must be capacity support through training, research and knowledge sharing.

 Implementation of the CAREC Health Strategy 2030

 The CAREC Working Group on Health is leading the implementation of the CAREC Health Strategy 2030 with support from development partners.
 This group is composed of high-level representatives from the

 health-related government agencies who were appointed by each CAREC country, complemented by multidisciplinary expertise in various sectors on an as-needed basis.

 CAREC Health Regional Investment Framework

-In addition to the CAREC Health Strategy 2030, a regional investment framework on health will be developed to layout a pipeline of regional projects and initiatives under the four strategic pillars to be implemented during the ﬁrst 5 years of the strategy implementation period (2022-2026).
+In addition to the CAREC Health Strategy 2030, a regional investment framework on health was developed to layout a pipeline of regional projects and initiatives under the four strategic pillars to be implemented during the ﬁrst 5 years of the strategy implementation period (2022-2027).

-The framework will be developed to help guide partner investments and meet the gap in eﬀectively addressing key regional needs, including protecting vulnerable populations in border areas.
+The framework was developed to help guide partner investments and meet the gap in eﬀectively addressing key regional needs, including protecting vulnerable populations in border areas.